fl101/awardfares-blog/_posts/2023-05-24-aeroplan-first-class-awards.md

 ### 4. Select Origin and Destination

-If you already have your departure and destination city, you can add those under the "**Where from?**" and “**Where to?**" fields.
+If you already have your departure and destination city, you can add those under the *Where from?* and *Where to?* fields.
 Once you do so, you will be able to see the Timeline view with all available awards per day.

 <figure>
 <img src="/assets/img/aeroplan-first-class/4-timeline-view.webp" alt="Aeroplan First-class Award Seats (Timeline View) on AwardFares" />
 </figure>

-### 5. Perform a broad search.
+### 5. Perform a broad search

 If you have flexibility on the routes, AwardFares is powerful as Google Flights.
 It lets you explore options available by performing what we call **broad searches**.
 You can see available flights by selecting only departure, arrival city, or regions.
 For example, you can explore all flights from [**Europe** to the **United States**](https://awardfares.com/search?zone:Europe.country:US.;c:first;z:aeroplan) by simply typing those regions.